 The police and fire boats can completely by-pass the waves via the north channel which will be unchanged.
 The waves can be completely flattened allowing the police and fire boats to go over the waves location.

-Timing, CostS & Payback
+Economic benefits, CostS & Payback

 When will the waves and beach be open?